ErikPelli/nes-ai/training/README.md

 size of `1.49MB`.
 Due to the hardware limitations of our NES (`40KB` cartridge: `32KB` for code and `8KB` for graphic assets, [source](https://en.wikipedia.org/wiki/Memory_management_controller_(Nintendo))), we can't afford to put over 1MB of constants inside it.
-Later, the 40KB limit has been extended to 1MB thanks to [Mapper chips](https://www.nesdev.org/wiki/Mapper) inside the cartridge, but in this experiment I'll try to avoid them.
+Later, the 40KB limit has been extended to 1MB thanks to [Mapper chips](https://www.nesdev.org/wiki/Mapper) (e.g. MMC3)
+inside the cartridge, but in this experiment I will try to avoid them, although they are quite common in NES games.

 I resized the images in the training dataset to `7x7` (`49` pixels) and added two hidden layers of neurons with sizes of `49` and `24`, keeping the output size of `10`.
 This reduced accuracy but also the memory required.